-Recently Dr. Martyn Lloyd-Jones has been preaching on core truths of Christianity.
-This insightful message on Philippians 3:12 continues that study.
-Perhaps you do not know Jesus Christ, but are being convicted of your need to be forgiven of sin.
-Maybe the question you are asking is “How do I become a Christian?”
-In this sermon, Dr. Lloyd-Jones preaches on this and addresses related topics to help us understand what we must do to be saved.
-To start, Dr. Lloyd-Jones explains why we are in need of a Savior.
-The answer, he says, is because our lives are going the wrong direction.
-From the Apostle Paul’s example, he shows us what else must happen for us to be saved.
-First, we must be arrested by Christ— that is, He must catch our attention and we must realize the eternal danger we are in without Him.
-Second, we must be convicted about our personal sin.
-Have you felt the weight of your sins that have separated you from God?
-Third, we must be convicted of the truth of the charges Scriptures levels against us, and surrender to them – not fighting them or making excuses.
-In this way, we hand ourselves over to Christ, and as Dr. Lloyd-Jones says, this is essentially what happens when people realize their need for Christ and come to Him.
+In this sermon on Philippians 3:12 titled “How One Becomes a Christian,” Dr. Martyn Lloyd-Jones continues his series on core truths of Christianity.
+Perhaps one does not know Jesus Christ, but they are being convicted of their need to be forgiven of sin.
+Perhaps they are asking how to become a Christian.
+In this sermon, Dr. Lloyd-Jones preaches on this and addresses related topics to help understand what one must do to be saved.
+To start, Dr. Lloyd-Jones explains why all are in need of a savior.
+The answer is because everyone’s life is going the wrong direction.
+From the Apostle Paul’s example, he shows what else must happen to be saved.
+First, they must be arrested by Christ—that is, He must catch their attention and they must realize the eternal danger they are in without Him.
+Second, they must be convicted about personal sin and feel the weight of sins that have separated them from God.
+Third, they must be convicted of the truth that the charges Scriptures levels against them, and surrender to them—not fighting them or making excuses.
+In this way, they hand themselves over to Christ, and as Dr. Lloyd-Jones says, this is essentially what happens when people realize their need for Christ and come to Him.

 Additional Scripture Translations

 12Not that I have already grasped it all or have already become perfect, but I press on if I may also take hold of that for which I was even taken hold of by Christ Jesus.